Richard Popkin: Works

 Popkin published many textbooks on philosophy, some with Avrum Stroll.
 He was editor and translator of selections from Pierre Bayle’s Historical and Critical Dictionary (1965).
 His last book, Disputing Christianity (2007), was completed posthumously by his son Jeremy.

 Popkin published two autobiographical writings: Intellectual Autobiography: Warts and All in The Sceptical Mode in Modern Philosophy.
 Essays in Honor of Richard H. Popkin, 1988, pp. 103–149, and a continuation: Introduction: Warts and All Part 2, in Everything Connects: In Conference with Richard H. Popkin.
 Essays in His Honor, 1999, pp. XI-LXXVI.

 Beyond his philosophical works, he is noted for writing The Second Oswald (1966), questioning the Warren Report lone gunman explanation of the John F. Kennedy assassination.
 Popkin's theory was that a look-alike of Lee Harvey Oswald was the actual assassin of Kennedy.
+It featured an introduction by the journalist Murray Kempton.
 Previously he had written an article in the New York Review of Books advocating the same hypothesis.
+In 1969 he was a part of the newly formed Committee to Investigate Assassinations.